 A great fitness watch for swimming can make an amazing difference as you pursue your fitness goals.
 Smartwatches can be extremely helpful for swimmers as they can record laps, track your heart rate, count your kicks, and more.
 Unfortunately, most fitness watches don’t perform as well in swimming, which can ultimately frustrate you.
 Every year, more watches come out, each claiming to be the industry’s best.
 All these can be quite confusing if you don’t know what to look for in a fitness watch.
 So, what is the best watch for swimming?
-After a week of sleuthing, we are happy to present the best fitness watches for swimming in 2023:
+After a week of sleuthing, we are happy to present the best fitness watches for swimming:

 - Best Overall: Garmin Swim 2